sparkflows/sparkflows-docs/docs/user-guide/data-profile/automated-data-profiling.rst

    :alt: Advanced Data Profiling
    :width: 75%

-Automated Data Profiling for a  selected`Dataset`
+Automated Data Profiling for a  selected `Dataset` inside a Project
 =============

 Dataset profiling is the process of examining and analyzing a dataset in order to understand its structure, content, and quality.
 The goal of data profiling is to gain a deeper understanding of the data, identify any issues or inconsistencies, and prepare the data for further analysis or use.